masa-finance/subnet-42/README.vpn.md

 docker compose --profile miner-vpn up -d
 ```

-This will start three containers:
+This will start four containers:

 - `neuron`: Your subnet-42 miner (accessible on port 8091)
+- `cookie-generator`: Automatically logs in to Twitter and extracts cookies
 - `worker-vpn`: Your TEE worker with VPN routing (accessible on port 8080)
 - `vpn`: OpenVPN client with TinyProxy (routes worker traffic through VPN)

+The cookie-generator service will run once, create the necessary cookie files in the `cookies/` directory, and then exit.
+The worker-vpn service will wait for the cookie generation to complete before starting.

 ## 🧪 Testing Your Setup